 Our "Love for Life" safety cul- We aspire to build a strong ture promotes leadership and safe behavior among employ- our behavior and actions. ees and contractors.
 In synergy with our High Potential Strategy, we aim to prevent high-potential events that can lead to severe or fatal injuries, occupational diseases, and environmental incidents.
 Visible leadership is the driving force behind a successful safety culture.
-Leadership teams across our business units engage directly with key activities that foster safety and trust-such as empowering people with the right to say "No," identifying risks, and evaluating critical controls.
+Leadership teams across our business units engage directly with personnel in the field through measure the strength of our key activities that foster safety and trust-such as empowering people with the right to say "No," identifying risks, and evaluating critical controls.